Amazon’s New Customer Engagement Tool Q&A

 Amanda Quigley has been working on Thrasio’s legal team for 2+ years.
 She’s a graduate of the University of Massachusetts at Amherst and UMass Law.
 She recently bought her first home and is soon to adopt a cat (stay tuned on that one).

 Stephen DePasquale will soon be celebrating his one-year Thrasherversary at the end of May.
-He’s an email marketing whiz who studied Communications and Media Studies at Roger Williams University before earning his Masters in Integrated Marketing Communications from Emerson College.
-He is a huge theme part enthusiast and an Annual Passholder at Universal Studios Orlando.
+He’s an email marketing whiz and a theme park enthusiast.

 We’re excited to talk to you about your ecommerce business.Contact Us